kaizen-ai/kaizenflow/documentation/general/zenhub.md

 ## Issue Properties

 - When filing an issue
-  - Add title for the issue
+  - Add a title for the issue
-      - no need to for a period at the end of the title
+      - no need for a period at the end of the title
   - Add issue to a Master Epic
   - Add issue to a non-master Epic, if needed
 - When working on an issue